Cantera/cantera-website/pages/install/conda-install.rst

 Cantera's Python interface is available from two channels:

 1. The official ``cantera`` channel.
-This channel should be used if you installed NumPy from the default channel in conda.
+This channel should be used if you installed Python from the default channel in conda or if you're working on Windows.
 This channel also has pre-release versions of Cantera for testing.
 2. The ``conda-forge`` channel.
-This channel should be used if you installed NumPy from the ``conda-forge`` channel.
+This channel should be used if you installed Python from the ``conda-forge`` channel.
 This channel supports more CPU architectures than the official channel.